rnikhil275/rnikhil275.github.io/_posts/2017-08-23-luasec-https-library.md

 - Maintain a Header table on the client side for implementation of HPACK later on.

 - Recieve a process a SETTINGS frame and then also send back a SETTINGS ACK frame thus establishing the stream parameters.

-- Implemented functions for writing priority(which specifies the sender advised priority of the stream), rst_stream (which allows for immediate termination of stream), ping(which helps measure the minimal roundtrip from the sender as well as for determining whether an idle connection is functional), data, headers, window_update frames, settings( stream session settings), push_promise(which notifies the peer endpoint in advance of stream the sender intends to initiate) etc. to the socket.
+- Implemented functions for writing priority(which specifies the sender advised priority of the stream), rst_stream (which allows for immediate termination of stream), ping(which helps measure the minimal roundtrip from the sender as well as for determining whether an idle connection is functional), data(which sends http data), headers(which sends http headers), window_update frames(which is used for implementing flow control), settings( stream session settings), push_promise(which notifies the peer endpoint in advance of stream the sender intends to initiate) etc. to the socket.
 All these functions are documented in the wiki.

 3) [Section 5](http://httpwg.org/specs/rfc7540.html#rfc.section.5)